thomassuedbroecker/watson-nlp-custom-model/README.md

 ## Run Watson NLP for Embed with a customized model on the local computer

 > _Note:_ Your need to create a customized model and save it in the `docker/app/models` folder.

+* Step 1: Clone the repository
+* Step 2: Navigate to the `docker` folder
+* Step 3: Create a `.env` file
+* Step 4: Add an IBM Cloud access key to your local `.env` file
+* Step 5: Execute the bash automation
+* Step 6: Open a new terminal and insert following `curl` command

 ### Step 1: Clone the repository